 Welcome to Family and Consumer Sciences!

 Hi!
 My name is Jackie Fink.
-Now in my 12th year at CHS, I am the rookie in the Family and Consumer Sciences (FACS) department.
+Now in my 14th year at CHS, I am the rookie in the Family and Consumer Sciences (FACS) department.
 As a teacher in FACS, I am certified to teach all introductory, foods, clothing, child development, parenting, family living, living environments, and consumer education classes.
-I also recently finished a Masters program in reading and will be certified as a reading specialist for grades K-12.
-This fall I am teaching LIFE, Nutrition & Culinary Arts 2, Adult Living, and Resource Management.
-This spring, I will be teaching Nutrition & Culinary Arts 1 and 3, Resource Management, and RTi-Reading.
+I have also completed a Masters program in reading.
+This fall I am teaching LIFE, Nutrition & Culinary Arts 2, Child Development, Adult Living, Resource Management, and RtI-Reading.
+This spring, I will be teaching Nutrition & Culinary Arts 1, Child Development, Parenting, Resource Management, Reading, and RTi-Reading.

 I hail from Gilman, Il. where I graduated from Gilman High School and currently live with my son, Eli.
 I also have two older sons, Luke and Clark, who are in college.
 I am an '87 and '04/'12 grad of Northeast Missouri State University (now called Truman University) and Olivet Nazarene University respectively.
 I enjoy attending the theatre, dancing, cooking, reading, bowling, the outdoors, spending time on Pinterest, and cheering on my favorite team...... the Packers!